What is a contract for difference (CFD)?

 - Those who want to make their own investment decisions

 Libertex provides brokerage services only.
 We will not advise you on what options to trade and we will not trade on your behalf.

 - Those looking to diversify their portfolio

-You are free to trade as much or as little as you want to.
+You can trade as often or as infrequently as you like.

-Our CFD services cover a wide range of asset classes.
-For more information, please refer to CFD Trading Costs .
-CFD is a flexible investment vehicle, as the contracts have no expiry date and you decide when you want to liquidate your position obtaining your profit or loss.
+Our CFD service covers a wide range of asset classes.
+Find more information on CFD trading fees here.
+CFDs are flexible investment vehicles.
+As contracts with no maturity date, you decide exactly when you want to close your position and realise your profit or loss.

 We hope this article has been of use to you.
 You may open a free demo account anytime you feel ready to try and trade CFDs on your own.

 Libertex provides all its affiliates with the following:

 - access to a demo account free of charge

 - technical assistance to the operator 5 days a week, from 8 a.m. till 8 p.m.
 (Central European Standard Time)